abhyaasa/Svadhyaya/README.md

 This "flashcard" app is designed to supports this site with an expanded range of flashcard "decks" (quetion databases).
 It is also suitable for a wide range of study through user-created flashcard decks.

+A partial list of supported features:

+- A wide range of question types, including multiple choice, multiple answer, true/false, short answer, and matching.
+Question text may be plain unicode or html, including images.

+- Question database entry in json or a compact custom format.
+The latter supports a number of options, including markdown text formatting, sequence questions (in which the answer is the next question), and tag ranges.

+- User choice of Devanagari or several Roman alphabet transliteration schemes for display of Sanscrit text.

+- User selection of flash card decks from a library.

+- Skipping of cards or their removal from the deck.

 ## Support

 Early users are invited to email support requests and suggestions to <svadhyaya.app@gmail.com>.
 Also feel free to contribute to this app's GitHub [Issues](https://github.com/vasudeva-chaynes/Svadhyaya/issues) list and [Wiki](https://github.com/vasudeva-chaynes/Svadhyaya/wiki).